statOmics/msqrob2book/docs/04-workflow_optimisation.md

 on the results.
 Workflows using the median-of-ratios normalisation consistently outperformed those using simple median centering.
-They yielded more true positives, better control of the false discovery proportion, and more accurate log-fold change estimates, particularly for smaller fold changes.
+They yielded more true positives, better control of the false discovery proportion, and more accurate log2-fold change estimates, particularly for smaller fold changes.

+2. **Column median summarisation is suboptimal**: we found that summarising peptide data to protein intensities using the column (sample) median leads to reduced sensitivity (low True Positive Rate) and specificity (low False Discovery Proportion), but also to lower accuracy (i.e. the estimated log2-fold changes are further from the true value on average) and precision (the estimations are more spread around the average estimation).

-2.  **Robust summarization offers the best performance**: Among the three summarization methods tested, robust summarisation (`robustSummary`) generally provided the best balance between sensitivity (high True Positive Rate) and specificity (low False Discovery Proportion).
-The TPR vs. FDP curves show that the pipelines incorporating robust summarisation are consistently closer to the ideal top-left corner.
-This indicates that explicitly modeling peptide-specific effects and down-weighting outliers leads to more reliable protein-level quantification and inference.
+3. **Median polish and robust summary provide comparable performance**: the TPR-FDP curves show that the pipelines incorporating robust summarisation and median polish are consistently closer to the ideal top-left corner, with only subtle differences between the two approaches.
+This indicates that explicitly modelling peptide-specific effects and down-weighting outliers leads to more reliable protein-level quantification and inference.
+Note that median polish summarisation is a simpler approach that is faster to compute, hence we could not find a benefit in performance that justifies the computational overhead.

-Based on this comprehensive evaluation, the recommended pipeline for this type of dataset is **DESeq2-style normalization followed by robust summarization**.
+Based on this comprehensive evaluation, we recommended pipeline for this type of dataset is the **median-of-ratios normalisation** followed by **median polish summarisation**.
 This combination provided the most accurate and powerful results, demonstrating the strength of `msqrob2` in identifying truly differentially abundant proteins while controlling for false discoveries.

-**TODO** update discussion, I don't see difference between median polish and robust summarisation.

-**TODO** discuss that ddata analysis optimisation is data set dependent, and other conclusion may be reached on other datasets.
+**TODO** discuss that ddata analysis optimisation is data set dependent, and other conclusion may be reached on other datasets?